schoon3r/schoon3r.github.io/flaws_cloud.md

 aws s3 ls s3://level2-c8b217a33fcf1f839f6f1f73a00a9ae7.flaws.cloud/
 ```

 Using the last step in Level1, One of the content is a "very interesting html page".
-Append that to end of the current url and voila!
+Append that to the end of the current url and voila!

 ## Pivot to CloudShell